coreui/coreui/docs/content/components/chip.md

 - Chips support keyboard navigation and selection in their container.

 See examples of all of this in action below.

+## When to use chips

+Use the Bootstrap Chip component when you need:

+- Multi-select filters in search or form interfaces
+- Dismissible tags for selected items or applied filters
+- Keyboard-navigable selection groups
+- Compact status indicators with icon or avatar support

 ## Basic chips